Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation to Multiple Image Corruptions: Experiment

 \subsection{Dataset}

-{\bf CIFAR}: We used CIFAR10/100~\cite{krizhevsky2009learning} as the source datasets and CIFAR10/100-C \cite{imagenet-c} as the target datasets.
-CIFAR10/100-C are datasets that are shifted from CIFAR10/100 by applying 15 types of corruption at 5 severity levels to the test set of CIFAR10/100.
-There are 10,000 images for each corruption type and severity level.
+: We used CIFAR10/100 and CIFAR10/100-C~\cite{imagenet-c} as the source and target datasets.
+CIFAR10/100-C are datasets that are shifted from CIFAR10/100 by applying 15 types of corruption at five severity levels to the test set of CIFAR10/100.
 We used the images corrupted at the highest severity level.
 First, we applied TTA to each type of corruption separately as in the previous works~\cite{Wang2021,zhou2021bayesian} (separated sets).
-Then, we evaluated the TTA methods on a more severely shifted target dataset in which all 15 types of corruption are mixed (mixed set).
-We randomly sampled 10,000 images from the mixed set to make the dataset the same size as the separated sets. \\ {\bf ImageNet}: We used ImageNet \cite{lsvrc2012} as the source dataset and ImageNet-C/R \cite{imagenet-c,imagenet-r} as the target datasets.
-ImageNet-C is the ImageNet version of CIFAR10/100-C wherein the same types of corruption are applied to the validation set of ImageNet.
-50,000 images are included for each corruption type and severity level.
-Unlike the CIFAR experiment, we used images at all of 5 severity levels.
+Then, we evaluated the TTA methods on a more severely shifted target dataset in which all 15 types of corruption are mixed (mixed set). \\ {\bf ImageNet}: We used ImageNet \cite{lsvrc2012} as the source dataset and ImageNet-C \cite{imagenet-c} as the target dataset.
+ImageNet-C is the ImageNet version of CIFAR10/100-C, wherein the same types of corruption are applied to the validation set of ImageNet.
+Unlike the CIFAR experiment, we used images at all five severity levels.
 First, we evaluated the TTA methods on each corruption and severity level separately as in the previous studies~\cite{Wang2021,zhou2021bayesian} (separated).
-Then, we mixed the severity levels and evaluated the TTA methods on each corruption type (severity-mixed) to make the distribution shift harder.
-Then, we mixed all the corruption types and severity levels (all-mixed).
+Second, we mixed the severity levels and evaluated the TTA methods on each corruption type (severity-mixed) to make the distribution shift harder.
+Third, we mixed all the corruption types and severity levels (all-mixed).
 The severity-mixed and all-mixed sets are more realistic distribution shifts because unknown and non-uniform corruptions can occur in the real world.
-For these sets, we randomly sampled 50,000 images to align the dataset size with the separated sets.
-We also used ImageNet-R as the target dataset.
-ImageNet-R consists of 30,000 images of various renditions of 200 ImageNet classes.
-ImageNet-R has a complicated distribution shift because it includes various renditions such as art, toys, cartoons, etc.